dmitru1122/NextJsBlog/README.md

 ```

 problems:
-1 Too slow loading SSR.
+1 Too slow SSR loading.
 I have two ideas what is the reason: 1.1 My pc is slow.
 1.2 Reoloading all redux store with wrapper.getStaticProps.

 2 Design.
 I hope it isn't important)